DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 Embedding ConvertKit forms on your WordPress web site with the ConvertKit Plugin is quick and simple:

 - Choose a default form to be displayed below each individual Post Type (Pages, Posts and other public Post Types, such as WooCommerce Products)
-- Choose a specific form to be dispalyed below a specific Page, Post or custom post type
+- Choose a specific email marketing form to be displayed below a specific Page, Post or custom post type
 - Turn off form embedding at both site wide and/or individual Page/Post level

-For greater control, ConvertKit forms can be displayed in specific sections of your WordPress site's content, sidebars and footers by:
+For greater control, ConvertKit's email marketing subscription forms can be displayed in specific sections of your WordPress site's content, sidebars and footers by:

 - Using the ConvertKit Forms block in Gutenberg
 - Using the `[convertkit]` shortcode in the Classic Editor

+Start collecting email subscribers today!

 = Landing Pages =

-Embed [landing pages](https://convertkit.com/features/landing-pages) designed in ConvertKit on your WordPress web site, choosing from a variety of designs, customisable to your branding.
+Embed [landing pages](https://convertkit.com/features/landing-pages?utm_source=wordpress&utm_content=readme), designed in ConvertKit, on your WordPress web site, choosing from a variety of designs, customisable to your branding and ideal for building your email marketing list or selling a product.

-Create or edit a WordPress Page, choose the ConvertKit landing page from the ConvertKit meta box settings to display, and you're set.
+Create or edit a WordPress Page, choose the ConvertKit landing page from the ConvertKit meta box settings to display, and you're all set to begin growing your email subscribers list.

-= Broadcasts =
+= Email Newsletter Broadcasts =

-Use ConvertKit's [email marketing](https://convertkit.com/features/email-marketing) feature to send newsletters to subscribers and leads.
+Use ConvertKit's [email marketing](https://convertkit.com/features/email-marketing?utm_source=wordpress&utm_content=readme) feature to send email newsletters to your subscribers and leads.

-Embed existing email marketing newsletters on your WordPress web site, ensuring visitors never miss newsletter content, by:
+Embed existing email newsletters on your WordPress web site, ensuring visitors never miss your email marketing content, by:

 - Using the ConvertKit Broadcasts block in Gutenberg
 - Using the `[convertkit_broadcasts]` shortcode in the Classic Editor

+= Sell Products =

+Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid newsletters, music, coaching and more.

+Already have content on your site that you want to sell?
+Use the Member's Content functionality on Pages to require email subscribers purchase a ConvertKit Product to access your content - whether that's a course or digital download.

 = Plugin Integrations =

-With the ConvertKit for WordPress Plugin, you also get:
+With the ConvertKit for WordPress Plugin, you also get integrations with:

 - Elementor: Form and Broadcast widgets natively integrated with Elementor, to embed ConvertKit forms and broadcast lists
-- Contact Form 7: Send Contact Form 7 form submissions to ConvertKit
+- Contact Form 7: Automatically add email subscribers to ConvertKit when they submit a Contact Form 7 form
-- WishList Member: Subscribe, unsubscribe and tag users based on their membership level
+- WishList Member: Automatically subscribe, unsubscribe and tag users based on their membership level

-Our other WordPress Plugins provide further integrations between WordPress Plugins and ConvertKit:
+Our other WordPress Plugins provide further integrations between WordPress and ConvertKit:

 - [ConvertKit for WooCommerce](https://wordpress.org/plugins/convertkit-for-woocommerce/): Subscribe, tag and assign sequences to customers at checkout, and send order data to ConvertKit
-- [ConvertKit for Gravity Forms](https://wordpress.org/plugins/convertkit-gravity-forms/): Send Gravity Form submissions to ConvertKit
+- [ConvertKit for Gravity Forms](https://wordpress.org/plugins/convertkit-gravity-forms/): Automatically add email subscribers to ConvertKit when they submit a Gravity Form, with tagging options

+= What is ConvertKit? =

+ConvertKit is the go-to marketing hub for creators that helps you grow and monetize your audience with ease.

+**Grow your audience:** Increase subscribers with beautiful landing pages, sign up forms, and link pages that make your work stand out.

+**Automate your marketing:** Create lasting connections and promote like a pro with our intuitive email editor, powerful sales funnels and subscriber list segmentation using tags.

+**Sell your digital products:** Market and sell your digital products and subscriptions with ConvertKit to drive higher conversions and save big on fees.

+If you are not yet using ConvertKit, [creating an account](https://app.convertkit.com/users/signup?plan=1k&utm_source=wordpress&utm_content=readme) is 100% free and only takes you about 30 seconds.

 = Documentation =

-Full Plugin documentation can be found [here](https://help.convertkit.com/en/articles/2502591-the-convertkit-wordpress-plugin).
+Full Plugin documentation can be found [here](https://help.convertkit.com/en/articles/2502591-the-convertkit-wordpress-plugin?utm_source=wordpress&utm_content=readme).

 == Installation ==